 It’s almost unbelievable how quickly four years of college ends.
 All of a sudden it’s the summer before your senior year and you have a mile long to-do list to make sure you accomplish everything you need.
 Here are 5 things you can accomplish before you even step foot back on campus in the fall to get you ahead:

-Preparing for the road ahead stressed about the starting college in the fall?
+Preparing for the road ahead stressed about starting college in the fall?
 That’s totally normal as you’re diving head first into a completely new experience.
 But don’t freak out, we’ve got your back!
+Here’s a handy cheat sheet with all the tips and tricks you need to know to totally rock your first year.

 Congratulations on completing another year of school!
 I’m sure many of you have been relaxing and enjoying the first couple weeks of your summer vacation – and rightfully so!
 There are a couple of housekeeping tasks you should take care of after finals to keep you on track and get you set up for the coming school year.
 Here’s our list of the top 3 things you should do before really wrapping up the semester.